GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/workshop_material/5_working_with_job_scheduler.md

 Purpose of this exercise is to compile a slurm submission script based on the script we wrote in [episode 2 - Automating variant calling workflow](https://genomicsaotearoa.github.io/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/workshop_material/2_AutomaticVariantC.html)

+* recommend creating a new directory for the exercise .i.e `ex_5.4`
 * Name of the file is `variant_calling.sl` (note that we have change the extension from `.sh` to `.sl`)
 * In terms of slurm variables